haotian-liu/LLaVA/docs/MODEL_ZOO.md

 We'll add more model checkpoints into model zoo very soon.
 Stay tuned!

-If you are interested in including any other details in Model Zoo, please open a issue :)
+If you are interested in including any other details in Model Zoo, please open an issue :)

 The model weights below are *merged* weights.
 You do not need to apply delta.
 The usage of LLaVA checkpoints should comply with the base LLM's model license: [LLaMA](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md).